from collections import defaultdict

 connection: The ASGI connection.

-key: The key to store the error under.
+key: The key to store the error under (usually a field name).

 message: The error message.